Area 2: Getting Results—Evaluation

 • Discuss how you use outcomes data inside your organization and externally.

-• Describe any results you can demonstrate in addressing your community’s asthma disparities.
+• Describe results in addressing your community’s asthma disparities.

-• Describe in detail your asthma care system’s approach to tracking program-wide costs and savings, and any return on investment attributable to comprehensive asthma care.
+• Describe your asthma care system’s approach to tracking systemwide costs and savings and any return on investment or increased health care value attributable to comprehensive asthma care.

-• The applicant demonstrates that it tracks process measures to assess care delivery, such as primary and specialty visit rates, and appropriate medication use.
+• Applicant demonstrates it tracks measures to assess quality of care, such as primary and specialty visit rates, and appropriate medication use.

-• The applicant demonstrates that it tracks health outcomes measures, such as reduced urgent care utilization and increased symptom-free days.
+• Applicant demonstrates that it tracks outcome measures, such as asthma urgent care utilization and asthma symptom-free days.

-• The applicant demonstrates a system is in place to continuously capture evaluation data and results and that data drives care delivery and improvement over time.
+• Applicant demonstrates a system to capture data and evaluate results continuously to drive improvement over time.

-• The applicant can demonstrate improved health outcomes against baseline.
+• Applicant can demonstrate improved health outcomes against baseline.

-• The applicant can demonstrate improved process and health outcomes attributable to management of indoor environmental determinants of health in asthma care.
+• Applicant can demonstrate improved process and/or health outcomes attributable to management of the IEDOH in asthma care.

 Links to other areas within the National Environmental Leadership Award in Asthma Management application appear below: